Nicola Barbato

-Nicola Barbato (Piana dei Greci, October 5, 1856 – Milan, May 23, 1923) was a Sicilian medical doctor, socialist and politician.
-He was one of the national leaders of the Fasci Siciliani (Sicilian Leagues) a popular movement of democratic and socialist inspiration in 1891-1894, and perhaps might have been the ablest among them, according to the Marxist historian Eric Hobsbawm.
+Nicola Barbato (5 October 1856 – 23 May 1923) was a Sicilian medical doctor, socialist, and politician.
+He was one of the national leaders of the Fasci Siciliani dei Lavoratori (Sicilian Leagues) a popular movement of democratic and socialist inspiration in 1891–1894, and perhaps might have been the ablest among them according to the journalist Adolfo Rossi and Marxist historian Eric Hobsbawm.

 Early life

 Born in Piana dei Greci (now Piana degli Albanesi), he graduated in medicine at the University of Palermo.
 He joined the socialist movement around 1878 and in the then prevailing positivist climate he devoted himself to study psychiatry.
 His work on the psychology of paranoia in the journal of the mental hospital of Palermo in 1890, was judged positively by Cesare Lombroso and Enrico Morselli.

 He also was active politically, working for the newspaper L'isola (The Island), directed by Napoleone Colajanni in Palermo.
 Back in Piana, he witnessed the intense misery on the countryside as a medical officer.
-Although descendant from Arbëreshë, he rejected the Albanian cause, which "was favoured by the moderates and clerics".
+Although descendant from Arbëreshë, he rejected the Albanian cause, which "was favoured by the moderates and clerics", who actively sought to discourage churchgoers from joining the Fasci Siciliani.